onmax/nimiq-ui/apps/preview/src/article.md

 As Pixel returned home, the adventure was far from over.
 With a heart full of memories and a backpack filled with insights, Pixel was ready to spread the word about Nimiq and the future of cryptocurrency.

-> "The journey of a thousand blocks begins with a single transaction," Pixel mused.
+> "The journey of a thousand blocks begins with a `single transaction`" Pixel mused.

 [Join Pixel and the Nimiq community](https://nimiq.com/) on this incredible adventure, where the possibilities are as limitless as the blockchain itself.